 Routes are posted below.
 Printed cue sheets with more detail will be available at registration the day of the event.

 Big Spring Meander (51.5 miles) – This pleasant ride earns its title by following the meandering paths of the Yellow Breeches, Big Spring, and the Conodoguinet Creeks.
 It is mostly level riding through rural Cumberland County, but does contain some long gradual hills.
-The rest stops are at the Cumberland Valley Rail trailhead in Newville (bathrooms and water only) and Shippensburg Township Park.
+The rest stops are at the Cumberland Valley Rail trailhead in Newville and Shippensburg Township Park.
 Total elevation gain is 1,732 ft.

 South Mountain Challenge (51 miles) - This is a more challenging ~50 mile option which climbs up South Mountain passing through Newville and Shippensburg.
 Total elevation gain is 2854 ft.